fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 and coach them through the process.
 Our new salon has a host of features to make a visit to the groomer an enjoyable day instead of something to dread.

-We would love to talk to you about your training, grooming, sitting, or walking needs, please get in touch today!
+We would love to talk to you about your training, grooming, sitting, or walking needs.
+Please get in touch today!

 <section class="region">